Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 I thank my blessed stars every single day for Her magnificence and patience in the process of humanity awakening to its own existence =)

+...But wait, we don't typically have that much storage on our devices!
+How could that be a practical infinity to consider?

+Because the process of synthesis is _less_ about the stored values and more about _when to **stop** growing._

 ### Primitive Puzzle Pieces
 In binary, we have exactly _two_ values we can work with: 1 and 0